Hjain03/Theatre-Booking-Management/README.md

 Sample input:

 ```
+Welcome,Please enter Layout details as no. of seats in section separated by space e.g  '2 2' .Press Enter to Start Entering Booking Request..!
 6 6
 3 5 5 3
 4 6 6 4
 2 8 8 2
 6 6

+Please enter Booking Request with name and no. tickets separated by space 'ABC 3' .Press Enter to View Booking Allocation Status and Exit..!
 Smith 2
 Jones 5
 Davis 6